-Transport & Mobility Leuven is a private research company founded in 2002 by the KU Leuven and the Dutch research institute TNO.
+Transport & Mobility Leuven is a private research company founded in 2002 by the KU Leuven and 3 private partners.
 TML is specialised in quantitative transport research and transport modelling.
 It is a multi-disciplinary team of high-level specialists in traffic engineering, transport modelling, transport economics, spatial economics and environmental science.

 TML carries out research for governments and businesses to support their policy making.
 This research covers not only transport itself, but also a broad range of related issues: energy, environment, safety, logistics, spatial planning and effects on society in general.

 - Register here and you will receive our newsletter every three months.

 - Like our page on and follow us on

 We expect your submission before 10 July 2017

 We have a job opening for a junior transport researcher

 Supporting the identification of greenhouse gas mitigation measures in the field of green logistics in Indonesia